blackviper30091980-stack/Web-Testing-using-Chrome-DevTools/Positive_Test_Cases/README.md

  2. PRODUCT CATALOG

-TC-P-003  Verify the users can browse the product catalog
+TC-P-003  Verify product catalog browsing

 - Module: Product Catalog

-- Preconditions: The user is already logged in the system.The menu button is clickable.
+- Preconditions: The user is successfuly logged in the application

-- Test Data:
+- Test Data: username - standart_user/ password - secret_sauce

+- Steps:

+- open the Product page

+- browse the product catalog

+- verify that product names,images and prices are displayed

+- Expected Result: The Product page is displayed.The product catalog is loaded successfuly.Product images,names,prices and Add to the cart button is displayed correctly

+- Test Type: Functional

+- Test Design Technique: Exploratory Testing